 4. Napoleon III Apartments (Denon Wing, Level 1)

-Nearby in the Denon Wing on the 1st floor, you will find the apartments of Napoleon III (nephew of Napoleon Bonaparte).
+Nearby in the Denon Wing on the 1st floor, you will find the state apartments of Napoleon III (nephew of Napoleon Bonaparte).

 Before the 1850s, much of the Louvre was in ruins.
 The wings of the buildings around the Cours Napoleon where the glass pyramid entrance stands today, were actually substantially built and renovated in the 1850s by Emperor Napoleon III for his Minister of State.